• Eating with dentures takes some practice and a period of adjustment, especially with hard or chewy foods.

 Picture by Authority Dental under CC 2.0 license

 You can eat almost anything with dentures, as long as you do so in the right way.
-However, there are some foods that are better for dentures, and some foods you should try to avoid.
+However, certain foods are better for dentures, while others are best avoided.

 What can you eat

-You can eat all kinds of soft foods with your denture.
-The important thing is to make sure that you're eating a proper diet full of good nutrition.
-We already mentioned some great food to start with, but as you get used to your dentures, you can add more foods into the mix.
+You can eat a wide variety of soft foods with your denture.
+The important thing is to ensure that you are eating a proper diet rich in good nutrition.
+We have already mentioned some great foods to start with, but as you get used to your dentures, you can add more foods to the mix.
 Try foods such as:

 • pasta,